raquentin/raquest/README.md

 # 🏓 raquest

 Raquest is a batteries-excluded command-line HTTP client.
-No monthly subscriptions or two minute ads to send raquests, just run `raq <query>.raq` and move on with your life.
+No monthly subscriptions or two minute ads to send requests, just run `raq <query>.raq` and move on with your life.

 ## Features